Forless-ai/press-kit/README.md

 FORLESS is one of the easiest and most affordable professional website builders for small businesses.

-Users simply type a few words describing their business—such as "coffee shop" or "hair salon"—and FORLESS automatically creates a professional website in about 60 seconds.
+Users simply type a few words describing their business such as "coffee shop" or "hair salon" and FORLESS automatically creates a professional website in about 60 seconds.

 Plans start at just **$5.99/year**, including: